Summary

 All types of bipolar disorder involve mania and depression to a degree.
 As it is a lifelong illness, one should consult an expert from an early stage.

-Following are the different forms of bipolar disorder:
+The following are the different forms of bipolar disorder:

-Following is an overview of specific impairments that can increase the likelihood of an individual getting social security disability for bipolar disorder:
+The following is an overview of specific impairments that can increase the likelihood of an individual getting social security disability for bipolar disorder:

 There are specific impairments in the Social Security Administration Blue Book.
 The Social Security Administration requires that claimants with bipolar disorder exhibit both depressive and manic episodes for extended periods to be considered for disability.